tendermint/tendermint/test/e2e/README.md

 # Using "latest" will cause the generator to auto-detect the latest
 # non-pre-release version tag in the current Git repository that is closest to
-# the Tendermint version in this repository (as specified in
+# the Tendermint version in the current local code (as specified in
 # ../../version/version.go).
 #
 # In the example below, if the local version.TMCoreSemVer value is "v0.34.24",